greenelab/onboarding/onboarding.md

     4. Who, if anyone, are they blocking?

 **Lab Meeting:**
-- Lab meetings are scheduled for one hour on Wednesdays.
+- Lab meetings are scheduled for one hour on the third Wednesday of the month.
 All members of the Greene lab are expected to attend if possible.
 Meetings are expected to be a supportive environment for learning, constructive criticism, help, and scientific discussions.

    **Meeting Agenda:**  The format of each meeting will be chosen by the lab meeting lead from the options below.
 The lead will rotate among lab members (see below) within the group.
 Guests with aligned research interests may join with a supermajority vote of lab members (>2/3) and are expected to attend and participate fully.